LIFE CHANGING ENCOUNTERS WITH A HOLY GOD

 For this is holy ground, rendered holy by the presence of the Holy One Himself.
 In his encounter, Moses approaches God with great respect and deference.
 He understands the immense privilege of being before this Mighty One.
 He is a mere shepherd whose heart is open to hearing all that the Lord wants to share.

 Moses is personally called by God to lead His chosen people to the Promised Land… a high and holy calling.
 This shepherd would soon be shepherding the flock of God back to this very pastureland.
 At this mountain, he would again meet with the Lord to establish a covenant, a promise, to make His people a holy nation.
 On holy ground, in this solitary place, Moses encounters God and his life is forever changed.

 “Jesus often withdrew to lonely places and prayed.” – Luke 5:16

-Throughout His ministry, Jesus often sought out holy ground… the quiet, the isolated, the deserted places where He could be alone, away from the world clamoring for His attention… places where He could personally encounter His Father.
-Jesus understood that time with the Father was of utmost importance.
-He placed the highest priority on this sacred time of prayer.
+Throughout His ministry, Jesus often seeks out holy ground… quiet, isolated, deserted places where He can be alone, away from the world clamoring for His attention… places where He can personally encounter His Father.
+Jesus understands that time with the Father is of utmost importance.
+He places the highest priority on this sacred time of prayer.